develprr/metamatic-blog/_posts/2018-12-26-introducing-metamatic-router.markdown

 But beware that there are some libraries that require you to wrap your application inside a certain "router provider".
 That can be understood as an anti-pattern especially if you use a router library that expects you to add Router as a JSX component in the style of a <SomeRouter> tag that then encloses the application-related
 JSX elements inside itself.
-It can be considered an anti-pattern because you are first supposed to use JSX for defining visual rendering hierarchy of elements only and then you mess this clean system by injecting programmatic non-visual elements to have this sort of a not-really-visual yet not-really-programmatic mishmash of a tag-monster.
+It can be considered an anti-pattern because you are first supposed to use JSX for defining visual rendering hierarchy of elements only and then you mess this clean system by injecting programmatic non-visual elements.

+You end up having a sort of not-really-visual yet not-really-programmatic-either mishmash tag-monster.

-You can use Metamatic with any of those libraries but Metamatic also provides an out-of-the-box routing solution that you can consider as an option when implementing a Metamatic app.
+Metamatic provides a simplistic out-of-the-box router solution for those that don't like provider tags.
+You can use Metamatic with any of those libraries but
+Metamatic also provides an out-of-the-box routing solution that you can consider as an option when implementing a Metamatic app.

 The Metamatic Router was created just because it was a quite easy thing to create this kind of a thing on top of the core Metamatic framework.